2020PB/police-brutality/reports/Oregon.md

 ### Federal officer tackles two protesters | July 22nd

-Footage shows a federal officer running up to two protesters from behind, grabbing them by the neck, then tackling them to the ground.
+Footage taken outside the US District Courthouse shows a federal officer running up to two protesters from behind, grabbing them by the neck, then tackling them to the ground.
 The protesters attempt to clear out.
 The officer shoves one of those protesters as he tries to stand, then shoves another protester standing nearby.

 tags: protester, shove, tackle

 id: or-portland-136

-geolocation:
+geolocation: 45.5158255,-122.6768183

 **Links**